tbenthompson/cutde/README.md

 ```
 and everything worked wonderfully.

+### Why can't I use Apple CPU OpenCL?

+You might have gotten the message: `cutde does not support the Apple CPU OpenCL implementation and no other platform or device was found.
+Please consult the cutde README.`

+The Apple OpenCL implementation for Intel CPUs has very poor support for the OpenCL standard and causes lots of difficult-to-resolve errors.
+Instead, please use [the PoCL implementation](http://portablecl.org/).
+You can install it with `conda install -c conda-forge pocl`.

 ### Development

 For developing `cutde`, clone the repo and set up your conda environment based on the `environment.yml` with: